Quick answer

 Is my copy of Slumgullion Stew: An Edward Abbey Reader a first edition?

 A first edition of Slumgullion Stew: An Edward Abbey Reader by Edward Abbey (E.P.
-Dutton) is identified by: First printing bears Dutton's first-edition identification on the copyright page; edited and illustrated by Abbey.
+Dutton) is identified by: First printing bears Dutton's first-edition identification on the copyright page.

 How do I tell the first printing from a later one?